wilsonmar/wilsonmar.github.io/_posts/2016-08-10-java-on-apple-mac-osx.md

    This is because Oracle changed their licensing after version 8 in 2017.

+   PROTIP: Many prefer to use Java 8 because it is the last version which is free open-source licensed.

    PROTIP: <strong>Hold off downloading</strong> the java .dmg installer file as described at <a target="_blank" href="https://java.com/en/download/help/mac_install.xml">
    https://java.com/en/download/help/mac_install.xml</a>